hipe/tmx/zerk/doc/issues/051-the-operator-branch-structure-pattern.md

-the primary point of this node is to state it explicitly that these two methods (in their many adaptation manifestations) must result in the same kind of structure, a "trueish item value". the shape of this object is totally "mixed" and unknowable to the subject, except to know that it must be trueish. (agreeing to this formally allows us to implement the many adaptations of `lookup_softly` without needing to wrap its positive
+the primary point of this node is to state it explicitly that these two methods (in their many adaptation manifestations) must result in the same kind of structure, a "trueish feature value". the shape of this object is totally "mixed" and unknowable to the subject, except to know that it must be trueish. (agreeing to this formally allows us to implement the many adaptations of `lookup_softly` without needing to wrap its positive